nafi-rahman/house_price_prediction_mlops/README.md

     ```

+4. **Run the data preprocessing script.** This script will load the validated data, clean it, engineer new features, and save the processed data.

+    ```
+    python src/preprocess_data.py

+    ```

-    **Expected Output:** You should see a message indicating "Data validation successful!" followed by the head of the DataFrame, confirming that our data quality gate is working as intended.
+    **Expected Output:** You should see messages confirming that data validation and preprocessing were successful, followed by the head of the processed DataFrame.

 ### 📂 Project Structure